California Food Delivery Accident Attorneys

 A food delivery company is responsible for the negligent acts of its employee.
 A driver is negligent when they run a red light, speed, take turns too quickly, fail to yield, etc. Companies may avoid responsibility for an accident by claiming that the driver is not an employee.
 As mentioned earlier, a court may find that a driver is an employee based on several factors.

-Your accident attorney will ask if you know the driver’s work status.
-Suppose you see the driver’s work status.
-Your attorney will know who to name as a defendant in a lawsuit.
-A food delivery driver may act as an independent contractor or an employee.
+Your attorney may ask about the driver’s work status, which can help determine who should be named as a defendant in a lawsuit.
+A food delivery driver may be classified as an independent contractor or an employee.

 Suppose the driver was working as an independent contractor.
 In that case, an accident victim might be able to file a claim with the driver’s personal auto insurance policy or file a personal injury lawsuit and name the driver as a defendant.